Ain’t No Mountain High Enough Chords | Marvin Gaye/Tammi Terrell Guitar Lesson

 After a brief stint in James Brown’s band as a teenager, Tammi Terrell signed for Motown in 1965.

-After a bright start with three major hits singing with Marvin Gaye, Tammi’s life took an extremely sad turn.
+Having had a bright start with three major hits singing with Marvin Gaye, Tammi’s life took an extremely sad turn.

 Tammi Terrell on the web